Frank Stagg (Irish republican): The three funerals of Frank Stagg

 In order to prevent the body from being disinterred and reburied by republicans, the first grave had been covered with concrete.
 Local Gardaí kept an armed guard by the grave for six months.
 However, unknown to them, the plot beside this grave was available for purchase.
 Frank's brother George purchased the plot and placed a headstone over it, with it declaring that the "pro-British Irish government" had stolen Frank's body.
 22 months later in November 1977, a group of republicans dug down into the plot that George had purchased, then dug sideways and recovered Frank's coffin from the adjacent plot under cover of darkness, before reburying it in the republican plot beside the body of Michael Gaughan under a third and final headstone.
 The Republicans held their own version of a funeral ceremony before disappearing back into the night.
 This is sometimes referred to as the third and final funeral of Frank Stagg.

 Following the final burial, an anonymous letter was sent to the Taoiseach Liam Cosgrave, the Minister for Justice Patrick Cooney, the Minister for Post and Telegraphs Conor Cruise O'Brien and Minister for Foreign Affairs Garret FitzGerald, informing them each that they had been "marked out for assassination" because of their government's involvement with Stagg's burial(s).
-Stagg's widow Bridie and his brother Emmett were reported to have been intimidated by members of the Provisional IRA due to their opposition to his burial in a Republican plot.
+Stagg's widow Bridie and his brother Emmet were reported to have been intimidated by members of the Provisional IRA due to their opposition to his burial in a Republican plot.